 Content: The module utilises both lecture and seminar format.
-It examines the meaning of work in society.
 It reviews demographic, cultural, spatial and other conceptions of rurality.
 It examines agriculture, wildlife, fishing, forestry and other natural resources as bases for Namibia's and southern Africa's rural economies.
-It analyses inequalities in land wealth and poverty and associated patterns such as migration.
-It examines changes to rural areas in the age of globalisation.
+It